 During her interview about Eevee’s creation and Eevee’s evolutions?
 Yup.
 She hid behind a pile of Eevee plushies.
-She designed two-thirds of the Pokemon on expo, and was the star of the show!
-Still not enough to overcome her shyness.
+She designed two-thirds of the Pokémon on expo, and was the star of the show!
+Still not enough to overcome her timid nature.

-In another interview, she told the reporter she wanted to move to rural Hokkaido because there were more beautiful horses and far fewer people.
+In another interview, she told the reporter she wanted to move to rural Hokkaido – a land abundant with beautiful horses and a scarcity of people.

 Still, Atsuko Nishida’s art style is pure innovation.